bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-6">3.6 Text and Titles</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-As SVG is a plain text format, it's no surprise that it supports textual elements.
+<p>As SVG is a plain text format, it's no surprise that it supports textual
+elements.
 To create some text, we use the usual svg.create() method.
-At a minimum, we need to define the x and y coordinates of where we want it to appear (relative to the bottom left corner of the text's bounding box), its color, and its content.
+At a minimum, we need to define the x and y coordinates of where we want it to appear (relative to the bottom left corner of the text's bounding box), its color, and its content.</p>

 <pre>
 // Creating text.